H.R. 6805: Next Generation Nuclear Deployment Act

 Why it matters

-The bill is very specific about what kinds of reactors count.
-It covers fourth-generation reactors, including sodium-cooled fast reactors, high-temperature gas-cooled reactors, and molten salt reactors.
-It also includes small modular reactors and factory-produced reactors, but only if they have a generation capacity of not more than 500 megawatts of electricity.
-Specialized micro-reactors are defined even more tightly: they must be capable of producing up to 10 megawatts of electricity and be designed for deployment in remote locations or for specialized applications.
+The bill is specific about what counts as an advanced reactor.
+It covers fourth-generation designs like sodium-cooled fast reactors, high-temperature gas-cooled reactors, and molten salt reactors.
+Small modular and factory-produced reactors also qualify, but only if they generate no more than 500 megawatts of electricity.
+Specialized micro-reactors are capped tighter still: up to 10 megawatts, designed for remote locations or specialized applications.

 1

-The bill amends 42 U.S.C.
-16279a(b) to require the Department of Energy to prioritize testing and development of advanced reactor designs on at least 10 different sites, expanding the scale of the federal demonstration effort.
+The bill directs the Energy Department to prioritize testing and development of advanced reactor designs across at least 10 different sites, expanding the scale of the federal demonstration program.

 2

-Of the minimum 10 sites, at least one must be a specialized micro-reactor site.
-The bill defines a specialized micro-reactor as a reactor capable of producing up to 10 megawatts of electricity and designed for deployment in remote locations or for specialized applications.
+At least one of the 10 sites must be a specialized micro-reactor — defined as a reactor that produces up to 10 megawatts of electricity and is built for remote locations or specialized applications.

 3